-With more than 180 companies contributing US$9.5 billion in economic activity, together with key R&D infrastructure and advanced manufacturing expertise, it is a highly sought after destination by global companies including CSL, GlaxoSmithKline and Catalent Pharma Solutions, who all have recently expanded their Victorian facilities.
+With more than 180 companies contributing more than US$12 billion1 in economic activity, together with key R&D infrastructure and advanced manufacturing expertise, it is a highly sought after destination for global companies including CSL, GlaxoSmithKline and Catalent Pharma Solutions, who all have recently expanded their Victorian facilities.

 Melbourne is an attractive location for fast, cost-effective and high-quality clinical trials: It has a streamlined multi-site clinical trial network, fast ethics approval and Australia's Clinical Trial Notification system together with Australia's R&D tax incentive for companies that provides up to a 45 per cent cash refund.

 In the years 2013-2014, more than US$160 million in new private funds were invested in Victoria's life sciences industry.

 Melbourne scores highly in all criteria of the Economist Intelligence Unit's world's most liveable city index and achieved perfect scores in the areas of healthcare, education and infrastructure, making recruiting and retaining talented life sciences professionals easy.

 Access to global markets from Melbourne is convenient as the time zone bridges North American and European business hours.
 This has encouraged a growing number of trans-Pacific partnerships such as Merck and Astra Zeneca.
 Melbourne is an Asia Pacific gateway for industry collaboration and excellence.